alsalti99/Press-Start/README.md

 - Add **user-generated content** (reviews, comments, ratings)
 - Implement **server-side PHP** for forms and dynamic features
 - Add a search bar so users can find gaming info easily.
-- Make the site more mobile-friendly
+- Make the site more mobile-friendly!

 ---